Fear of the jihadist group is causing unlikely alliances, including a possible US-Iran relationship.

 In some parts of Damascus, people have begun fearing government soldiers and supporters, who just take things with impunity.

-- Syrian Rock Band Rages Against War, Cultural Norms - And Their Moms
+In The Middle Of The Syrian Conflict A Rock Band Rages Against War, Cultural Norms -- And Their Moms

 Pressure Cooker, a Syrian rock band in Beirut, taps themes common to youths across the Arab world.